Treatments · OCD therapy

 Maintaining gains.

 Consolidating what you have learned and planning for the long run.
-We work on relapse prevention, how to respond when OCD tries a new theme, and how to keep practising response prevention on your own.
+We work on relapse prevention, how to respond when OCD tries a new theme, and how to keep choosing a different response on your own.
 We also name what signs would be worth returning for, so you leave with a plan rather than just a feeling.

-Exposure and Response Prevention: what that actually means.
+Exposure and Response Prevention: what it is, and where we fit.

-The simple version: OCD survives on a deal.
-An obsession creates distress, a compulsion relieves it, and the brain learns that the compulsion is necessary.
+Here is what ERP involves, described plainly so you can recognize it.
+OCD survives on a deal: an obsession creates distress, a compulsion relieves it, and the brain learns that the compulsion is necessary.
 ERP breaks that deal.
-You deliberately approach the trigger (the exposure) and choose not to perform the usual compulsion or reassurance (the response prevention).
+A person deliberately approaches the trigger (the exposure) and chooses not to perform the usual compulsion or reassurance (the response prevention).
 The distress rises, and then, given time and repetition, it settles on its own.
-The brain learns that you can tolerate the uncertainty, and that the feared outcome is less likely or less catastrophic than it felt.
+Many people find they become more able to tolerate the uncertainty and to respond differently to the feared outcome.
+Formal ERP is graded and structured, built around a hierarchy and paced step by step.

 Fit matters